nehole/nehole.github.io/index.md

 ### [](#header-3)THE GENERAL TECHNICAL ASPECTS OF AN ATTACK SUCH AS RANSOMWARE

-cyber blackmail situation, hackers obtain sensitive data from an organization and then threaten to publicly disclose it unless a payment is received.

- hackers plant a malicious program on a corporate network that encrypts data and denies the organization access to its own files until a payment is received.
+Cyber Blackmail and Ransomware

+In a typical cyber blackmail scenario, hackers obtain inside information from the victim and threaten to publicly disclose it if their financial demands are not met.
+The inside information could include trade secrets, insider financial data, or allegations of an embarrassing nature.
+The victim is notified and given just enough evidence to reasonably confirm that the hackers actually possess the information that they claim.

+In a typical ransomware scenario, a malicious software program encrypts files on a computer, network folders and/or backups (if they can be accessed from the infected computers), making the data unavailable for the victim’s ongoing business and operational purposes.
+The hackers store a key to decrypt the files, which is not released until the ransom is paid.
+If the ransom is not paid within the initially specified time frame, the hackers may threaten to permanently destroy the decryption key as a way to increase pressure on the victim organization.
 #### [](#header-4)General ethical aspects related to this attack

 Its